RenatoExpert/shuei-docs/en/user/README.md

 ## Getting started
 To **build** a Shuei Control System from zero, read our [admin guide](../admin).
 ### Basic vocabulary
+App - Check 'application'.
 Application - Software used by user to get a specific task done.
+Browser - Application that can access websites.
+Firefox is a common example.
 Client - An application where users see what is happening and input commands.
 It communicates with the Server.
 Controller - A mini computer that receives commands from Shurei Server on what to do with gadgets.
 Gadget - Devices that will be eletrically controlled by a Shuei controller.